jakevc/motif-mark/README.md

 # motif-mark

+TO DO:

+ - proper color generation, one per motif in motifs.txt
+ - motif legend
+ - dynamically scale length of image to number of seqs
+ - test on other sequences

 MBNL and RBFOX regulate splicing in a similar manner, binding both up and downstream the alternatively spliced exon.

 The two factors have similar motifs, and are known to regulate each others binding sites.

-MBNL1 and RBFOX1 work together to regulate splicing events in transcripts that are regulated by both?
+MBNL1 and RBFOX1 work together to regulate splicing events in transcripts that are regulated by both.

 Develop a Python script to plot protein binding motifs on an image of